hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 Rules can either be 'semi-automatic' or 'fully automatic'.
 They have the all same settings, and they will search and test pairs the same way, but semi-automatic rules will not perform their final duplicate action without your approval.
 Fully automatic rules are fire-and-forget, and will do everything without your interference.

-You might like to start your rules in semi-automatic, and if you never encounter any false-positives, you can switch it to fully automatic.
+You might like to start your rules in semi-automatic, and if you don't encounter any false-positives after a bit of work, then you can more confidently switch it to fully automatic.

 ## so, how does this all work?